Convex co-compact hyperbolic manifolds are determined by their pleating lamination: Contractibility

 \begin{definition} A subset $F$ of a $n$-dimensional manifold is \emph{cellular} if any neighborhood $U$ of $F$ contains a closed $n$-ball $B$ such that $F\subset\rm{int}(B)$. \end{definition}

 In particular a cellular subset must be compact, as it is a nested intersection of compact balls.
 A large part of the decomposition theory of manifolds \cite{daverman1986decompositions} is interested in characterizing the fibres of a limit of homeomorphisms, culminating in the acclaimed \emph{Bing's shrinking criterion}.
 Similar in spirit to that criterion is the following result, which we use here.
-We state a slightly different form, better suited to the present context, but the proof is exactly the same as in \cite{finney1967pseudo}.
-Since the proof is elementary, we repeat it here.
+We state a slightly different form, with weaker conditions better suited to the present context, but the proof is exactly the same as in \cite{finney1967pseudo}.

-\begin{theorem}[{Finney \cite[Theorem 1]{finney1967pseudo}}] Let $N,N'$ be two manifolds, $d$ a metric on $N'$ (compatible with its topology), and $(f_n)_{n\in\N}$ a sequence of homeomorphisms $N\rightarrow N'$, converging uniformly on compacts to the continuous map $f\colon N\rightarrow N'$.
+\begin{theorem}[{Finney \cite[Theorem 1]{finney1967pseudo}}] Let $N,N'$ be two manifolds, $d$ a metric on $N'$ (compatible with its topology), and $(f_n)_{n\in\N}$ a sequence of embeddings $N\monic N'$ (i.e.\ homeomorphisms onto their image), converging uniformly on compacts to the continuous map $f\colon N\rightarrow N'$.
 The compact fibres of $f$ are cellular subsets of the manifold $N$. \end{theorem}

 \begin{proof} Let $K\coloneqq f^{-1}(x)\subseteq N$ be a compact fibre of $f$, with $x\in N'$.
 Let $U$ be a neighborhood of $K$ in $N$.
 We need to find a closed $n$-ball $B$ contained in $U$ such that $K\subset\rm{int}(B)$.